top of page

 King David cries out to the Lord.

 Saul, a major persecutor of Christians, is blinded on the road to Damascus by a vision of Jesus.
 After repenting, he is baptized by Ananias and becomes Paul, one of Christianity’s greatest apostles.
 He later writes about God’s mercy in 1 Timothy 1:15-16, saying that God forgave him, "the worst of sinners," to display "Christ Jesus' immense patience."
-Saul’s radical transformation from persecutor to missionary shows that no one is beyond God’s forgiveness, no matter how far they have strayed from His will.
+Saul’s radical transformation from persecutor to missionary shows us that no one is beyond God’s forgiveness, no matter how far they have strayed from His will.

 At my church, we are currently studying the love of God.
-One morning, during Bible class, the teacher challenged the students to allow their love for each other reflect the love God has shown us.
+One morning, during Bible class, the teacher challenged the students to allow their love for each other to reflect the love God has shown us.
 One student, clearly annoyed, asked, "But is it possible for us to love like God does?"
 Although her question may have been born out of frustration, I believe it was sincere.
-I also think many of us lean on the idea that we cannot operate the way God does because it gives us an excuse not to try.
+I also think many of us like to lean on an idea that we cannot operate the way God does – it gives us an excuse not to try.
 It’s a cop out.
-While there is some truth to this—“For my thoughts are not your thoughts, neither are your ways my ways, declares the Lord.
+While there is some truth to this—“For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8-9)—this same God calls us to be holy as He is holy: "You shall be holy, for I the Lord your God am holy" (Leviticus 19:2).
 Christ also challenges us to "Be ye therefore perfect, even as your Father which is in heaven is perfect" (Matthew 5:48).
 We are not God, so it doesn’t come easily to us to think and act as He does.
 However, as we draw closer to Him, learn of Him, and serve Him, our thoughts and actions must be conformed not to the patterns of this world, but to His word (Romans 12:2).
-While we may never be God, we are encouraged to strive to be like Him and reflect Him in our relationships with others, so that when they look at us, they may know that we are His children (Matthew 7:16-20, John 13:35).
+While we will never be God, we are encouraged to strive to be like Him and reflect Him in our relationships with others, so that when they look at us, they will know that we are His children (Matthew 7:16-20, John 13:35).

 Won’t you prayerfully try?